nitroUI/nitro/README.md

 ## Nitro Repo Naming Convention

-Nitro Modules follow the following convention
+Nitro Repos follow a convention to help keep the listing organized, and quickly identify repos by their uses cases.
+Non-namespaced repos are discouraged.

 | Repo Type          | Repo Namespace | Example |
 | ------------- |:------------------- | :-----|